metadata-research/yamz/README.md

 # YAMZ Metadata Dictionary

 This is the README for the YAMZ metadictionary and includes instructions for deploying on a local machine for testing and on a Linux based environment for a scalable production version.
 These assume a Ubuntu GNU/Linux environment, but should be easily adaptable to any system; YAMZ is written in Python and uses only cross-platform packages.

 Authored by Chris Patton.
 Updated 2 November 2017 (Dillon Arevalo).
-Last updated 21 July 2021 (Chris Rauch)
+Last updated 21 July 2021 @cr625.

 YAMZ is formerly known as SeaIce; for this reason, the database tables and API use names based on "SeaIce".

 Contents
 ========